News about former students

 Brian L.T.
 Eastwick - married the daughter of the Matron at Gwebi, Cecily Parker.
 He farmed in Centenary but was killed in an attack on his farm on 17th August, 1979.

 R. Duncan B. Fleming - Duncan farmed near Bulawayo but died of cancer in the late sixties.

 Rob Francis - Rob joined National Park s in 1963 soon after graduation and stayed with them until 1980 when Zimbabwe gained its independence.
 He retired as Warden at Wankie Main Camp.
-Rob joined Shearwater as an advisor and consultant but has now retired and lives with his wife Paddy in Vic Falls.
+Rob joined Shearwater as an advisor and consultant but has now retired and was living with his wife Paddy in Vic Falls.
 They had two children - Debbie and Mandy.

 Geoff W. Godson - farmed for many years on Kaonga Farm in Mazabuka but has now sold up and retired to Cape Town.

 Chris P. Hayward-Butt - was farming in the Rhodesian Lowveld.